instructor-ai/instructor/docs/blog/posts/rag-and-beyond.md

     Much of this work has been inspired by / done in collab with a few of my clients at [new.computer](https://new.computer), [Metaphor Systems](https://metaphor.systems),  and [Naro](https://narohq.com), go check them out!

 Ultimately what you want to deploy is a [system that understands](https://en.wikipedia.org/wiki/Query_understanding) how to take the query and rewrite it to improve precision and recall.
-Once you have that in place, then the role of the LLM is both translate the user query into a search engine call, render the results, or use the model to summarize the results back ot the user in a coherent way.

 <figure markdown>
   ![RAG](img/query_understanding.png)
   <figcaption>Query Understanding system routes to multiple search backends.</figcaption>
 </figure>

+Not convinced?
+Let's move from theory to practice with a real-world example.
+First up, Metaphor Systems.

 ## Case Study 1: Metaphor Systems